 One of the key parameters determining the use of a site by winter birds is anthropogenic disturbance.
-To assess levels of background disturbance at the Site, we recorded the number of pedestrians, dog walkers and other sources of disturbance that passes through the red-line boundary of the Site during the course of the survey.
+To assess levels of background disturbance at the Site, the number of pedestrians, dog walkers and other sources of disturbance passing through the red-line boundary of the Site was recorded.